marcfrigillana/gwt-wordpress/README.md

 - Breadcrumbs support, add native widget
 - Modify the slider into native widget
 - add define borders for the menu
+- add an option to add automatic excerpt (read me) or manually add it

 ###### CHANGE LOGS
 **03/18/2014**